In This Article

 How Can Livspace Help You?

 If you’re considering a home renovation, there’s no better way to get it done than hiring a professional interior designer or contractor.
-This is where we come in to help!
-If you’re wondering how, here are a few important things a Livspace designer can assist you with:
+This is where we come in!
+If you’re wondering how we can be of help, here are a few important things a Livspace designer can assist you with:

-- Being experts, our interior designers understand that good design is far more than just aesthetics.
+- Our interior designers have the knowledge and experience to know that good design is far more than just aesthetics

 When you sign up with Livspace, we include the cost of your interior designer (and quote it separately) along with the total price estimate.
 This gives you complete clarity on how much you are paying for their services.